 An organizational assessment is a systemic approach for consultants to discover how well their client organizations are performing and where they could improve in order to perform better.
 They are invaluable to organizations in a number of ways.
-Not only can they identify problem areas, but they can serve as the basis for any number of change management initiatives- organizational diversity, operational performance, leadership effectiveness, employee retention efforts, and digital transformation to name a few.
+Not only can they identify problem areas, but they can serve as the basis for any number of change management initiatives.
+Organizational diversity, operational performance, leadership effectiveness, employee retention efforts, and digital transformation are just a few of these.
 Conducting organizational assessments allows internal and external consultants to ground their guidance in data, introduce new insight to their client, and identify areas that will have the most impact in their engagement.

 Organizational Assessment Process

 The pattern for conducting organizational assessments is generally consistent.
 The consultant or internal team conducts discovery, analyzes the data, and produces key recommendations for performance improvement.

 Best practices for organizational assessment largely focus on the process of the assessment.
 The process starts with research into the company itself – such as demographics and data from any previous assessments.
 Data collection includes conducting organization-wide surveys and interviewing key personnel in order to get both the big picture and the details.
 Analysis involves using various frameworks or tools for sorting the data and identifying patterns in order to draw conclusions and produce recommendations.
 More transformative HR groups and consultants are digitally engaging their workforces and those of their clients.